saeed-latifi/handbook_DevOps/README.md

-Just some simple scripts to lunch and manage containers with posman
+Just some simple scripts to lunch and manage containers with podman